 I am a self-taught photographer, primarily working in black and white, and have been mastering my art for over 25 years.
 I capture images with strong composition, light, tone, and personality.
 I endeavour to showcase images that will inspire and challenge the viewer towards seeing beyond the norm, with one creative manifesto in mind: ‘It’s not what you see, but how you see it.’

 I have had a varied journey, beginning with art directing photographers on a range of diverse photo shoots during the late 80s into the 90s.
-This naturally led me to progress into photography, developing my own skills, shooting film and eventually moving into the digital realm around 2005, which led to taking on commissioned work and also getting a taste for travel, architectural and portrait photography in my personal work.
-I gradually started to introduce more of a human element into my work, which led to the evolution of my street photography.
+This naturally led me to progress into photography, developing my own skills, shooting film, and eventually moving into the digital realm around 2005, which led to me taking on commissioned work and also getting a taste for travel, architectural, and portrait photography in my personal work.
+This gradually led to the evolution of my street & urban photography journey.

-Street photography for me is about capturing a moment where time, light and composition are unified into bringing something striking and memorable to the eyes and soul.
+Street & urban photography for me is about capturing a moment where time, light, and composition are unified into bringing something striking and memorable to the eyes and soul.
 Nothing is planned, everything happens within a split second and will never be recreated, thus to an extent making it a unique moment.
-My styles vary in street photography between human-centric and more artistic, where shadow, shape, human factor and light play a major part in producing something that I feel is appreciated more in print than on screen.
+My styles vary in street photography between human-centric and more artistic, where shadow, shape, human factor, and light play a major part in producing something that I feel is appreciated more in print than on screen.